Laguna Hills, California: Government

 Laguna Hills is historically a Republican stronghold in presidential elections.
 In 2020, however, Joe Biden became the first Democratic presidential nominee to win the city since its incorporation.

 According to the California Secretary of State, as of February 10, 2019, Laguna Hills has 18,217 registered voters.
 Of those, 7,002 (38.44%) are registered Republicans, 5,261 (28.88%) are registered Democrats, and 5,143 (28.23%) have no political party preference/are independents.

-The Laguna Hills Civic Center was an existing office building at 24035 El Toro Road - near the Laguna Hills Mall - which was bought and totally renovated by the city.
+The Laguna Hills Civic Center was an existing office building at 24035 El Toro Road - near the Laguna Hills Mall - which was bought and fully renovated by the city.
 The city moved its City Hall there in 2004, but also rents out space in the building on a commercial basis, providing the city with a positive net income on the building.